kuiperzone/AvantGarde/README.md

 ## Additional Information ##
-Avant Garde was created by Andy Thomas at https://kuiper.zone
+Avant Garde was created by Andy Thomas.